matthew-norton/Diametrical_Learning/README.md

 ## Implementation details:
 To train your own custom network via SGD-DRM, the steps below provide a quick guide.
 Full examples can be found in the "run" files mentioned above.
+NOTE: The current implementation is set up to perform classification with NLL loss function.
+Changes to the loss function and network output should be addressed in the Wrapper_Net.regular_forward method (in the models.wrap_net module), as well as the train and test functions found in the drm_train_test module.

 1)  Create your network as a standard pytorch object (see pytorch tutorials).
 We will call this the "core_network."